Voice Recognition System, Automated Attendant - F. A. Q.

 Where does the V.R.S. get my information from?

-’s web site and is maintained by Administrative Officers and Administrative Assistants.
-Check your individual coordinates by going to http://www.uottawa.ca/search and entering your name.
+The V.R.S uses information from the telephone database.
+Information within the database is maintained by Administrative Officers and Administrative Assistants.
+Check your individual coordinates by going to the Employee Directory (Under the Search function at the top right of the uOttawa website) and entering your name.
 Should your information be incorrect or incomplete, return to the main search page and click on “Contact your sector representative to update your info” to find the administrative person responsible for your sector.

 If you do not wish to have your information included, this is a decision that has to be agreed upon in conjunction with your faculty, service and department policies.
 Ultimately, it is the Dean and/or Directors who will decide on who is represented and it is the administrative officers that are ultimately responsible for the records in the database